Squeebish/SysiphusSort/README.md

 - this would have it generate an array of 10 numbers randomly,
 - the chance to fall will grow logarithmicly with respect to the position of the current number in the array,
 - the chance to fall would reach a maximum of 15/100

+## purpose
+I designed this code as a project for class, but also as an expression of what it means to attempt an intractable task.
+I designed it, with my limited understanding of programming, to be modifiable and modular.
+That is to say -have at it!
+My goal was to make Sysiphus Sort something anybody could mold into their own vision, to make it something anybody can use.